PicNet/XGBoost.Net/README.md

 # Note: This package is no longer mantained

 # XGBoost.Net

+## Note: This package is no longer supported.
+A live fork can be found [here](https://github.com/mdabros/XGBoostSharp) (Thanks to Mads Dabros)

 .Net wrapper for [XGBoost](https://github.com/dmlc/xgboost) based off the [Python API](https://xgboost.readthedocs.io/en/latest/python/index.html).

 Available as a [NuGet package](https://www.nuget.org/packages/PicNet.XGBoost/).